wesl-ee/3-13-14-Kotobuki/README.md

 - HTML::Template
 - Image::ExifTool
 - Image::Magick::Thumbnail
-- File::Find
-- File::Basename
 - Config::IniFiles

 Installation
 ------------

-First, create an empty directory which your web server can access and serve.
+First, host the `www/` directory on your web server.
-This is where your static HTML pages will go.

-Next, move your pictures (or if you are fancy, use _symbolic_links_) so they are accessible by your webserver.
+Next, move your pictures (or if you are fancy, use _symbolic links_) so they are accessible by your webserver.
 These may be put in a subdirectory of the directory you created earlier.
 Please ensure that you can access your pictures on-line by using a web browser.